gvwilson/thirdbit/_posts/2013/2013-05-26-what-does-victory-look-like.md

   open reviews,
   citeable data,
-  new ways to measure contributions, automatically tracking the provenance of every calculation&mdash;each has emerged from its chrysalis and is just waiting for its wings to dry so that it can take flight.
+  new ways to measure contributions, automatically tracking the provenance of every calculation–each has emerged from its chrysalis and is just waiting for its wings to dry so that it can take flight.
 </p>
 <p>
   Our job is to give scientists the skills they need to nurture these ideas.
   For the last post in this series,
-  I'd therefore like to talk about what victory will look like&mdash;i.e., how scientists' lives will be different if and when the things we teach become as routine as doing statistics.
+  I'd therefore like to talk about what victory will look like–i.e., how scientists' lives will be different if and when the things we teach become as routine as doing statistics.
   My vision is simple: